amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 A second application inverts and generalizes the process of identifying authors by selectively introducing, changing, or removing usage choices to obfuscate or encrypt messages.
 With some modifications and a protocol for establishing usage-based keys, Proselint could become a system for designing content-aware steganographic systems, allowing users to convey hidden messages in their choice of words and styles :cite:`bergmair2006content`.
 Encryption would require modifying the Proselint infrastructure to identify when more than one acceptable choice exists.

-The errors Proselint finds are each relatively rare.
-Sparse measures pose difficultly for methods like those in Mosteller \& Wallace (1963) :cite:`mosteller1963inference`.
+The errors Proselint can find are each relatively rare in comparison to the linguistic features typically used in stylometry :cite:`zheng2006framework`, :cite:`mosteller1963inference`, :cite:`rudman1997state`.
+Sparse measures pose difficulty for methods like those in Mosteller \& Wallace (1963) :cite:`mosteller1963inference`.
 Machine-learning techniques for inferring identity from sparse data will thus be particularly applicable.
 Furthermore, this endeavor will benefit from an approach that considers the cross product of authors and topics :cite:`rosen2004author`.

 Automated usage and style metrics
 ---------------------------------